About John Kayrouz

 It is easier to get lost in the story of another than it is to look into the mirror.
 My family moved around throughout childhood, and storytelling was a way for me to adapt.
 Elaborate fantasies would take center stage in my mind whenever I felt out of place.

 My characters live in a chaotic prism of repeating images and heightened color, expressing the conflicting sides of their psyche.
-Much like the environments drawn by artist Hope Gangloff, Domestic Fragment uses vibrant hues on a bland apartment room to hint that something subversive lurks underneath the quiet setting.
-Kim’s Room and Bedroom Hero / Antihero express color with conflicting patches of warm and cool, taking influence from Kent Williams, laying out the subject’s psychological thumbprint on the canvas.
+Much like the environments drawn by artist Hope Gangloff, works like Domestic Fragment use vibrant hues on a bland apartment room to hint that something subversive lurks underneath the quiet setting.

 How much do we experience the world through our own filter of emotions, and are we aware of these effects?
-I challenge the viewer to question what they find truthful in my work – be it the empty space between panels or the paint itself– to cultivate an awareness of their prejudices, triggers of discomfort, and the architecture of self ego.
-This introspection with the sensual world develops an emotional authenticity: seeing and feeling things for what they are without attaching unnecessary meaning and judgment.
+I challenge the viewer to question what they find truthful in my work to cultivate an awareness of their prejudices, triggers of discomfort, and the architecture of self.
+This introspection with the sensual world develops an emotional authenticity: seeing and feeling things for what they are and having empathy for another.

 Please contact me for any inquiries about private commissions or sales of original work at email@example.com